-- 1. The Concerned Department is entitled to propose faculty (full-time or part- time) assigned for supervising a Master's thesis and postgraduate students' research.
-The Dean, based on recommendation of the College Committee, approves a teaching staff member with a grade of Assistant Professor according to the same controls indicated in clauses 2 and 3 of this Article. - 2.
-A thesis may be supervised by more than one supervisor, whether the second supervisor is from inside or outside the University, provided that the assistant supervisor is qualified and a holder of a PhD degree. - 3.
-The supervisor of the thesis commits to submit a semester report for the Department about the student's progress in his study in order to take the necessary actions in this respect using a form prepared by the Deanship of Research and Postgraduate Studies.
+- 1. The Professors and Associate Professors in the Academic Department undertake teaching courses of postgraduate studies. - 2.
+The Dean is entitled to approve, based on nomination of the College Committee, that Assistant Professors in the Academic Department undertake teaching courses of postgraduate studies. - 3.
+The College Council has the right to seek help from experienced specialists or those who have published papers in the same field to teach, supervise and be part of the assessment panels of master thesis or applied projects. - 4.
+The Concerned Department is entitled to propose academic staff (full-time or part-time) assigned for supervising a Master's thesis and postgraduate students' research; and the Dean, based on recommendation of the College Committee, approves a teaching staff member with a grade of Assistant Professor according to the same conditions indicated in clauses 2 and 3 of this Article. - 5.
+A thesis may be supervised by more than one supervisor, whether the second supervisor is from inside or outside the University, provided that the assistant supervisor is qualified and a holder of a PhD degree. - 6.
+The supervisor of the thesis commits to submitting a semester report for the Department about the student's progress in his study in order to take the necessary actions in this respect using a form prepared by the Deanship of Research and Graduate Studies.

-Article (22) Continuity in Supervision
+Continuity in Supervision

-By virtue of a resolution from the College Council and based on the recommendation of the Department Council, a faculty member may continue to supervise a student's thesis or participate in supervision if he changed his work place inside or outside the Kingdom provided that it does not conflict with the interest of the student.
+By virtue of a resolution from the College Council and based on the recommendation of the Department Council, an academic staff may continue to supervise a student's thesis or participate in supervision if he changed his work place inside or outside the Kingdom provided that it does not conflict with the interest of the student.

-Article (23) Unforeseeable Circumstances and Supervision
+Unforeseeable Circumstances and Supervision

-Upon the occurrence of unforeseeable circumstances that prevent the supervisor from continuing to supervise theses of students, the Department Council, at the earliest opportunity, nominates another supervisor(s) and submits his/her nomination to the College Council for approval, considering the conditions required in the appointment of supervisors as indicated in Article (21) of the bylaws.
+Upon the occurrence of unforeseeable circumstances that prevent the supervisor from continuing to supervise theses of students, the Department Council, at the earliest opportunity, nominates another supervisor(s) and submits his/her nomination to the College Council for approval, considering the conditions required in the appointment of supervisors as indicated in Article (21) of this bylaw.

-Article (24) Amendment of Plan or Title of Thesis
+Amendment of Plan or Title of Thesis